Austin Riley Preview, Player Props: Braves vs. Dodgers

 Austin Riley At The Plate

-- Riley has picked up an RBI in 38.8% of his games this year, with more than one RBI in 16.4% of his games.
-He has also driven in three or more runs in seven contests.
+- Riley has had at least one RBI in 38.5% of his games this season (52 of 135), with two or more RBI 22 times (16.3%).
+He has also accounted for three or more of his team's runs in seven contests.

+- He has scored in 70 of 135 games this year, and more than once 23 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.